chetan/UASparser/README.md

 <hr>
 **NOTE:** As of December 1, 2014, the upstream User Agent database is no longer free and the old update URL is returning *bad data*.

-This means that the `OnlineUpdater` and `OnlineUpdateUASparser` APIs will retrieve an incorrect database and **must be disabled immediately**.
+This means that the `OnlineUpdater`, `OnlineUpdateUASparser`, and `CachingOnlineUpdateUASparser` APIs will retrieve an incorrect database and **must be disabled immediately**.

 You may continue to use this library with the bundled UA database, as long as updating is disabled.
 <hr>